longieirl/openvpn/README.md

 push "route 10.8.0.0 255.255.255.0"
 # your local subnet
 push "route 10.0.1.20 255.255.255.0"
-# Set your primary domain name server address to Google DNS 8.8.8.8
+# Set your primary domain name server address
-push "dhcp-option DNS 8.8.8.8"
+push "dhcp-option DNS 10.0.1.1"
 # Override the Client default gateway by using 0.0.0.0/1 and
 # 128.0.0.0/1 rather than 0.0.0.0/0.
 This has the benefit of
 # overriding but not wiping out the original default gateway.